-Violin Memory (VMEM) went public on Sept.
+Violin Memory (NYSE:VMEM) went public on Sept.
 27, 2013 at an offering price of $9/share.
 On the first day of trading, the company's shares lost 22% of their value to close at $7.02.
 In a rather bold (but prescient) call, I suggested that the shares - despite a steep post-IPO drop - were fundamentally a short.
 Indeed, with the company burning cash at an alarming rate (and at levels from which reaching a cash-flow positive state would require unrealistic levels of Q/Q growth), it was difficult to be anything but negative on the stock.

 Following the company's most recent earnings report, the shares lost 48% of their value in a single session as the company disappointed both for...

 |IDEA GENERATOR||X||Exclusive access to 10 PRO ideas every day|

 |INVESTING IDEAS LIBRARY||X||Exclusive access to PRO library of more than 15,000 ideas|

 |SECTOR EXPERT NETWORK||X||Exclusive access to all sector experts for direct consultation|

 |PERFORMANCE TRACKING||X||Track performance of all PRO stock ideas|

 |PROFESSIONAL TOOLS||X||Professional Idea Filters to zero-in based on industry, market cap and more|